bwohlberg/sporco/docs/source/admm.rst

 as well as either

-* :meth:`.ADMM.iteration_stats`
+* :meth:`.ADMM.eval_objfn`

-  Construct a :py:func:`collections.namedtuple` recording iterations statistics such as objective function value and the norms of the primal and dual residuals.
+  Compute components of objective function as well as total contribution to objective function and return as a tuple.

-or both of
+(and optionally :meth:`.ADMM.itstat_extra`) or both of

 * :meth:`.ADMM.obfn_f`